smathot/materials_for_P0001/manuscript/md/methods.md

 ## Saccade detection

-For the purpose of the analysis, we used the EyeLink saccade detection algorithm with the default parameters (velocity threshold: 35 °/s; acceleration threshold: 9500 °/s2) and the additional constraint that we considered only the first saccade that was larger than 1.8°.
-Saccades were executed on average 543.6 ms (SD = 187.4) after the cue.
-We did not provide any instructions regarding speed, and consequently there was considerable variability in saccadic response time between participants, ranging from 409 ms to 789 ms (participant means).
+For the analysis, we used the EyeLink saccade detection algorithm (velocity threshold: 35 °/s; acceleration threshold: 9500 °/s2).
+For each trial, we considered the first saccade that was larger than 1.8°.
+Saccades were executed on average 543.6 ms (SD = 187.4) after the cue, with considerable variation between participants (409 - 289 ms; participant means).
+The fact that saccade latencies were relatively high is presumably due to the instruction's emphasis on accuracy, the low saliency of the saccade target, and the use of an endogenous auditory cue.

 After the display change had occurred, a trigger was sent to the eye tracker to allow off-line verification of timing.
 This showed that the display change occurred exactly in the middle of the saccade, 27.09 ms (SD = 3.906) after saccade onset and 27.55 ms (SD = 7.852) before saccade offset.
 The average saccade duration was 54.63 ms (SD = 7.407).
+All trials in which the display change did not occur during the saccade were discarded (see also [Trial-exclusion criteria]).